AL4M1N/event/README.md

 - The dashboard displays a welcome message and a menu with four items: Dashboard, Events, Attendees, and Logout.

 ### Events
-- Access the events page at `/events`.
+- Access the events page a `/events`.
 - Click the "+ Add Event" button to register a new event.
 - Events are displayed with pagination (2 per page).
 - Each event card includes: